From John Hennessy, NPS (for Part I of this post, click here):

 For our purposes, by far the most important piece of evidence produced by Kinsey is the advertisement for a slave sale in front of Planter’s Hotel–at the site of the block.
 This ad has heretofore been unknown to us.
 But another ad has been well-known for years.
 It appeared in the Fredericksburg News, December 22, 1857–just over two months after the ad produced by Kinsey appeared–and I reproduce it here.

 Neither Kinsey’s nor this ad expressly claims the use of the block in front of Planter’s for the sales, but certainly given all the possible locations for the auction (including Timberlake’s auction house elsewhere in town), the selection of the corner of Charles and William is, at least, very interesting.
 We can say with little doubt that at least two sales of slaves took place there.
-[Update: as of 2017, we now can place nine sales of human beings on this corner.]
+[Update: as of 2020, we now can place more than 20 sales of human beings on this corner.]

 Beyond these pieces of hard evidence putting slave sales on that corner, the tradition of the block as a tool for selling slaves has persisted in Fredericksburg for well over a century.
 The earliest reference I have seen to the “slave block”–this by a Union veteran–dates to 1894 (if you know of an earlier reference, please let me know).
 In the early 20th century, photographs and postcards appeared touting the site as a slave block.

 By far the most interesting of these is the 1920s postcard, “Old Slave Block,” that shows former slave Albert Crutchfield standing next to the block.
 The back of the card reads: